Convert HTML to PDF with wkhtmltopdf

 wkhtmltopdf is a command-line tool that converts HTML to PDF.
 It’s been around for years and is probably the most popular tool in it’s category.

-To get started, download it from the whhtmltopdf releases page on github.
+To get started, you can download it from the wkhtmltopdf releases page on github.

 Basic usage: